 When you double-click a file in Organize mode, the file is loaded in Edit mode, where you can preview the file, log mark in and mark out points, and apply color correction.
-For more information about using Organize mode, please see "Organizing media in a library" on page 17.
+For more information about using Organize mode, please see "Organizing media in a library" on page 15.

 You can also choose to display the video preview in a secondary window that you can position anywhere on your screen or on a secondary display.
-For more information, see "Editing Catalyst Prepare options" on page 155.
+For more information, see "Editing Catalyst Prepare options" on page 163.

-clips will play sequentially in the order they are displayed.
+If you have multiple clips selected in the Media Browser on the left side of the window, the selected clips will play sequentially in the order they are displayed.
 The file name of the current file will be displayed above the video preview, and a vertical line in the timeline indicates where each selected clip begins: